vpeshin/languages/chinese.md

 Big and a stroke under the character suggesting something even bigger.

 休 (xiū) - Rest, stop.
-Person + tree.
+Person + Tree.
 A man relaxing against a tree.

 ### Mouth